 Shaking off our frustration, we decided to walk around the grounds a bit more and enjoy the castle from some different angles.
 Seeing the castle again from the outside, framed by newly blossoming cherry trees, helped put me in a better mood and reminded me of how much I love Japan, crowds and all!

 Final Thoughts on Our Visit to Himeji Castle

 In the end, our visit to Himeji Castle was quite polarizing.
 We very much loved the elegant architecture and beautiful grounds, but disliked the actual experience of visiting the interior.

 Part of me wishes we had skipped going inside, instead spending more time in the grounds.
 On the other hand, we came all this way so why stop short of having the full experience?

 I’m sure Himeji Castle isn’t always horrifically busy, even though it is the most visited castle in Japan.
 The re-opening after a long restoration, coinciding with cherry blossom season, might have inflated the usual visitor numbers.
 Or, maybe not- I just noticed that the castle’s website has a congestion forecast calendar!

-Although our visit to Himeji Castle wasn’t the best experience, seeing the castle covered in scaffolding would have been a way bigger disappointment!
+Although our visit to Himeji Castle wasn’t the best experience we had during our two weeks in Japan, seeing the castle covered in scaffolding would have been a way bigger disappointment!